hafizahmed-ai/integrity_parser/Readme.md

 - **main.py**: Main entry point for the FastAPI application, including the router setup.
 - **ocr_extraction.py**: Contains the endpoint for extracting text from PDF files using OCR.
 - **regex_extraction.py**: Contains the endpoint for extracting information using regex patterns.
-- **ner_extraction.py**: Contains the endpoint for extracting information using Named Entity Recognition (NER).
+- **ner_extraction.py**: Contains the endpoint for extracting information using Named Entity Recognition (NER) where custom matching patterns has been used for extraction of required features.
-- **ner_extraction_money.py**: Contains the enhanced NER endpoint for extracting monetary amounts with context.
+- **ner_extraction_money.py**: Contains the enhanced NER endpoint for extracting monetary amounts with context for extracting features by applying rules using the context around them.
 - **utils.py**: Contains shared utilities, such as the `FilePath` model and the `read_text_from_file` function.

 ### Centralized Utilities